Prajwal7842/CP-In-CPP/README.md

 A comprehensive library written in C++, aiming to help programmers and developers implement solutions to complex problems.
 The library consists of some must-have necessary codes that can be used in programs as a small part.

 These codes are very useful during a competitive programming contest.
-All the codes are currently available are tested on platforms like Codeforces, Codechef, Atcoder.
+All the codes that are currently available have been tested on platforms like Codeforces, Codechef, Atcoder.

 ### Contribution
 Contributions are welcome.